With all the excellent food, craft breweries, shopping, our light rail system, culture, and museums, one could practically say:

 Topic: Dining in downtown Tucson

 Whether you are visiting Tucson or you are a resident looking to see what is new, be sure to check out the dining in downtown Tucson.
 There are many great dining options in downtown Tucson!
 Today I’ll highlight just a few here that I’ve enjoyed that are the closest to Atelier Laura Tanzer.

 My starting point: Atelier Laura Tanzer 410 N. Toole Avenue, Tucson AZ 85701

-We just moved into this new location in the Historic Tucson Train Depot.
+We love our location in Tucson’s Historic Train Depot.
 Stop by on your way to dinner or lunch in downtown Tucson!

 The closest dining option is:

 Walk less than one minute away with no streets to cross!
-Fall wine tastings on Fridays, and fine dining in the old train station or under the stars with a view of the Catalina Mountains to the north.
+Wine tastings on Fridays, Jazz on Saturdays, and fine dining in the old train station or under the stars with a view of the Catalina Mountains to the north.

 Walk less than two minutes away with only one street crossing!
 Inside the circa 1919 hotel with a lovely patio.
 Hotel Congress is the place where gangster John Dillinger stayed shortly before his arrest in 1934.
 Relish in the history, gaze at the Catalina Mountains to the north, and savor delicious food in this eclectic restaurant.